nineinchnick/trino-faker/README.md

 # Usage

-Download one of the ZIP packages, unzip it and copy the `trino-faker-0.11` directory to the plugin directory on every node in your Trino cluster.
+Download one of the ZIP packages, unzip it, and copy the `trino-faker-0.11` directory to the plugin directory on every node in your Trino cluster.
 Create a `faker.properties` file in your Trino catalog directory and set all the required properties.

 ```